tadigotla/workshop/Log.md

 1. Continuation of Intro to Groovy.
 Rewriting few Java samples to groovy.
 1. A look at gradle build file
 1. A look at test cases using Spock

+### Day 9:
+1. The need for Web Application
+1. Running serverside code on the Java Platform.
+Java `Servlet`
+1. Creating a Web Application using maven archetypes.
 ### List of Commands executed so far:
 1. `javac MyProgram.java`
 2. `java MyProgram`